Aaron-Hsieh-0129/VVMex/docs/user-guides/output.md

 Two ready-made cases exercise this end to end:
 `rundata/input_configs/default_cases/bp5_live_test.json` and its `_async` twin.
-Both are a 32×32×33 bubble writing 101 output steps over a run long enough to attach a converter mid-flight, with `overwrite: true` so they can be re-run freely.
+Both are a 32×32×33 bubble writing 101 output steps over a run long enough to attach a converter mid-flight, with `existing_dataset: "replace"` so they can be re-run freely.

 The BP5 reader also accepts `SelectSteps`, which converts a step range instead of